**Updated on 03/23/21 to reflect accurate links, dates, and information**

 There are also other online resources that can help walk you through the process of applying to receive your stimulus payment.
 Check out Tipping Point or Bay Area Legal Aid’s website if you’re having trouble.

+All California DMVs have reopened.
 Applying for a reduced fee or no-fee ID card qualifies as a transaction that requires an in-person visit.
 So does any commercial Driver License transaction.
-You can find more information about open DMV locations here.
+In certain cases ID renewal can be completed online due to the pandemic.
+Find out more here.

 Where to sign up for a mailing address